praguevara/praguevara.github.io/_posts/2020-04-19-ultimate-chinese-deck.md

 ![Sample note](/assets/ultimate_anki_note_preview.png)

-After having fought for two days straight with Python's (nonexistent?) type-system, you can now access the finished result on my [GitHub repo](https://github.com/praguevara/UltimateChinese).
+After having fought for two days straight with Python's (nonexistent?) type-system, you can now access the finished result [here](/assets/ultimate.apkg) or on my [GitHub repo](https://github.com/praguevara/UltimateChinese).

 There are a total of 11119 cards in the deck.